mrclksr/DSBDriverd/README.md

 suitable driver for your PCI and USB hardware.
-On startup **dsbdriverd** scans the PCI and US(B) bus for all connected devices and looks up their driver in a database using information provided by the hardware.
+On startup **dsbdriverd** scans the PCI and US(B) bus for all connected devices and looks up their driver in a database and linker.hints files using information provided by the hardware.
 The same applies to USB devices attached to the system later at runtime.

 # INSTALLATION
-## Dependencies
-*lang/lua52*

-## Getting the source code

 	# git clone https://github.com/mrclksr/DSBDriverd.git

-## Building and installation

 	# cd DSBDriverd && make install

 # USAGE